gy134340/paint/README.md

 ### A drawing board made with Three.js and canvas

-1. paint with your mouse,click Go button
+1. paint with your mouse,click Go

 2. input words,also works

-3. if hash exists in URL,you can see the it when page load,for example,http://www.134340.space/#three
+3. if hash exists in URL,you can see  it when page load,for example,http://www.134340.space/#three